Introduction

 Additional Tools for Tracking

-For a broader market perspective, I use external tools to complement eToro’s dashboard:
+For a broader market perspective, I use external tools to complement Pepperstone Crypto's dashboard:

-• CoinGecko: Tracks live prices, market caps, and token rankings across hundreds of cryptocurrencies.
+• CoinGecko: Tracks live prices, market caps, and token rankings across hundreds of cryptocurrencies — great for researching assets beyond what Pepperstone offers.

 • CoinMarketCap: Offers detailed trading volumes, charts, and insights for market analysis.

-• Crypto Pro: A portfolio tracker with advanced analytics, price alerts, and news aggregation.
+• Crypto Pro: A portfolio tracker with advanced analytics, price alerts, and news aggregation — perfect for consolidating data from multiple sources.

-Combining eToro’s tools with external platforms like CoinGecko and Crypto Pro provides a comprehensive view of the market.
-These resources make it easier to discover new opportunities and track trends, helping you make informed investment decisions.
+Combining Pepperstone Crypto's built-in tools with external platforms like CoinGecko and Crypto Pro provides a comprehensive view of the market.
+These resources make it easier to track how different cryptocurrencies perform relative to each other, helping you make informed decisions about portfolio allocation and rebalancing.

 How Can Crypto ATMs Be Used Alongside Exchanges in Australia?

 Crypto ATMs are convenient for Australians who prefer quick, in-person transactions.
-Located in major cities, these ATMs allow you to buy or sell cryptocurrencies like Bitcoin using cash or bank cards.
+Located in major cities, these ATMs allow you to buy or sell cryptocurrencies — including Bitcoin, Ethereum, and other popular altcoins — using cash or bank cards.

 Benefits of Crypto ATMs: